-I am currently a Visiting Assistant Professor of Biology at Davidson College.
+I am currently an Assistant Professor of Biology at Neumann University.
 Broadly, I investigate how species are impacted by and respond to global change, including urbanization and invasive species.
 My current research focuses on how Anolis lizards respond to the challenges of living in urban environments, including the presence of artificial light at night.
 I also work to increase opportunities for students from groups underrepresented in the biological sciences.
 To this end, I co-coordinate the Lizards on the Loose outreach project as part of the Fairchild Challenge and work with multiple partners to create opportunities for science communication and citizen science for a diverse set of participants.